Intrastat thresholds in Germany: Requirements and procedures for e-commerce

 In Germany, Intrastat declarations are submitted to the Federal Statistical Office.
 The deadline for submitting declarations is the 10th working day of the month following the reporting period.

 Intrastat declarations can be submitted electronically using accepted formats such as IDEV or eSTATISTIK.core.
-There is also the option to submit declarations in paper form if electronic submission is not possible.
+Intrastat declarations are generally submitted electronically using the reporting channels provided by the Federal Statistical Office.
+Businesses should use the electronic reporting methods specified by the authorities, while alternative submission methods are available only in limited circumstances.
 In case of errors in the declaration, it is necessary to submit a corrective declaration for which there are specified criteria regarding changes in statistical value, net mass, and other declaration fields.

 Failure to submit the declaration on time may result in penalties for the entrepreneur.
 The penalty for not submitting an Intrastat declaration in Germany can be up to EUR 50,000.
 Therefore, it is important to strictly adhere to the deadlines for submitting declarations as well as their completeness and correctness to avoid negative financial consequences.